-Registrars must be in good professional standing for the duration of the programme and must advise the College of any investigations or changes to this status.
+Registrars must be in good professional standing for the duration of the programme and are required to advise the College of any investigations or changes to that may affect their programme requirements.

 3.2.
 Admission to the programme

 The minimum requirements for admission to the programme are: